WITHDRAWAL OF RANITIDINE

 Heartburn usually occurs after eating.
 Bending over or lying down can make it feel worse.

 Heartburn is quite common.
 It is estimated that more than 60 million Americans experience heartburn at least once a month.
 You may be able to manage your heartburn by:

 Mild, infrequent heartburn can also be treated with medications like antacids.
 If you take antacids more than several times a week a doctor should evaluate you.
 Your heartburn may be a symptom of a more severe problem like acid reflux or GERD.

-A circular muscle called the lower esophageal sphincter (LES) lies between your esophagus and stomach.
-This muscle is in charge of closing your esophagus after food passes to the stomach.
-If this muscle is weak or doesn’t close properly, the acid from your stomach goes into your esophagus.
-The acid causes a burning sensation in your chest which can be mistaken for heart attack pain because the lining of your esophagus is more delicate than the lining of your stomach.
+A circular muscle called the lower esophageal sphincter (LES) joins your esophagus and stomach.
+This muscle is in charge of tightening your esophagus after food passes to the stomach.
+If this muscle is weak or doesn’t tighten properly, the acid from your stomach can move backward into your esophagus.
+This is known as acid reflux.

 Symptoms of GERD include:

 - damage to tooth enamel due to excess acid